catalyst-fp7/documents/interoperability/interoperability.md

 #### Systems designed to display widgets

 These systems include facilities for displaying reusable web components as part of their design.
-Examples include many Portlet and dashboard servers such as Liferay, enterprise social networks, some Content Management Systems, and some Catalyst CI platforms.
+Examples include many portlet and dashboard servers such as Liferay, enterprise social networks, some Content Management Systems, and some Catalyst CI platforms.

-Reusable visual components that can be used across web sites is an old technical requirement, and the Web is riddled with different incompatible ways to partially fulfill it.
+Reusable visual components that can be used across web sites is an old technical requirement, and the Web is riddled with different incompatible ways to partially fulfil it.
 This can be done using [W3C Web widgets](http://www.w3.org/standards/techs/widgets) or maybe the emerging [W3C Web components](http://www.w3.org/TR/components-intro/), as described [here](http://www.html5rocks.com/en/tutorials/webcomponents/imports/).
-[OpenSocial] (http://opensocial.org/) is quite popular on enterprise social networks and some portal platforms.
+[OpenSocial](http://opensocial.org/) is quite popular on enterprise social networks and some portal platforms.

 Depending on the specific capabilities of this system, this is the first level that allows communication between widgets, access to user data and single sign on for the user of the hosting platform, and various other capabilities.

 #### Systems that allow creating custom modules

-These systems include facilities to internally run code to extend their functionnality in various ways.
+These systems include facilities to internally run code to extend their functionality in various ways.
 Example include most Open Source Content Management Systems.

 This typically allow all the capabilities above, but at the price of writing code specific to the system.
-This can still allow significant reuse is the platform is very popular (ex:  Drupal, Wordpress)
+This can still allow significant reuse is the platform is very popular (e.g.:  Drupal, WordPress)

 ### Fully client-side widgets

-The simplest widget is a purely client-side visualisation widget, simply a snippet of HTML with javascript.
+The simplest widget is a purely client-side visualisation widget, simply a snippet of HTML with JavaScript.
 Such a widget would need to receive a configuration from the platform, giving the initial REST and/or SPARQL endpoint; it would then process the object graph from that endpoint.

 #### Example widget

 So, for example, a simple client-side widget that wanted to display the social graph using [D3](http://d3js.org) would go through the following steps:

-1. The Catalyst platform would obtain a snippet of HTML including Javascript requirements and the name of an initialization function.
+1. The Catalyst platform would obtain a snippet of HTML including JavaScript requirements and the name of an initialization function.
 2. It would insert the HTML snippet in an appropriate `div` element.
 3. It would call that function with the main endpoint to the catalyst platform.
 4. The widget code would use it to obtain the endpoint(s) to the user and message data graphs.